raul23/search-ebooks/README.rst

 All of the search-backends makes use of a file-based `cache`_ to save the converted ebook files to ``.txt`` and hence speed up the searching by a lot.
-Depending on the number of files searched, using cache can even be 20 times faster than without cache.
+Depending on the number of files searched, the searching can even be 20 times faster with cache than without it.

 `:warning:`